jessedusty/Autonomous-Sailboat-Project/README.md

 Autonomous-Sailboat-Project
 ===========================

-Project to make an autonomous sailboat using the Parallax Propellor Chip, an Xbee 900HP radio, a pile of sensors, and the PropGCC compiler.
+Project to make an autonomous sailboat using a cheap RC sailboat from HobbyKing, an Arduino, an assortment of wind instruments, and an Adafruit BNO055 MPU. (see the propeller branch for the original electronics)

 This project aims to have a fully autonomous sailboat (i.e. no user control), that will sail around spots that I sail at and create maps of wind direction and speed for anylasis of how the wind moves around obstacles and to improve sailboat racing abilities!

+It will also be adapted to take depth measurements.

 If this is all successful, this project aims to be able to take pictures with a GoPro at sailboat regattas.